Derry Halloween Witch

 October in Ireland means attending festivals like the food festival that Dingle puts on each year.
 Photo: Espiegle, Getty Images Signature.

-There are at least three dozen restaurants there, as well as a host of pubs selling craft beers and whiskeys, together with a culinary school, and a distillery.
+There are a multitude of restaurants there, as well as a host of pubs selling craft beers and whiskeys, together with a culinary school, and a distillery.

 Some of the popular ones on the Taste Trail include James Long’s Bar & Restaurant, the Land to Sea RestaurantLord Baker’s, and Fenton’s of Dingle, among others.